 The approval for this study is also an acknowledgment of twenty years’ hard work and devotion on the part of Academy lead instructor, Tim Simmerman Sierra, former two-term president of the American Council of Hypnotist Examiners, co-director of International Board of Hypnotherapy, and author of Medical Hypnotherapy, volume 1.
 During this time he has evolved the techniques, improved the quality of care and raised the industry requirements for certification in hypnotherapy.
 As a former nationally registered paramedic, he teaches from a unique perspective, bridging the healing power of hypnotherapy with conventional medicine.

-This NIH hypnosis study and others like it, continue to verify the effectiveness of hypnotherapy as an important adjunct to conventional medicine.
+This NIH-funded hypnosis study and others like it, continue to verify the effectiveness of hypnotherapy as an important adjunct to conventional medicine.

 Below you will find information about the clinical trial that paved the way for the NIH funding.

 Study Shows “Superior” Effectiveness with Academy Methods: Research on Hypnosis

 Overactive Bladder Syndrome

 “Hypnotherapy for Treatment of Overactive Bladder: Randomized Controlled Trial Pilot Study”

 Female Pelvic Medicine and Reconstructive Surgery, 2011Nov;17(6):308-13.
 Komesu, YM, Sapien, RE, Rogers, RG, Ketai, LH